Melliaganz/Melliaganz/README.md

 Hi 👋 My name is Lengrand Lucas
 ===============================

-I'm a web and mobile developer
+I've been a web and mobile developer for 2 years
 ---------------------------

 I started learning code with OpenClassrooms!